Khushichetule09/Fitness-site/README.md

 ### HTML Structure
 - Semantic tags like `<header>`, `<nav>`, `<section>`, and `<footer>` for clarity & SEO
 - Anchor links for quick navigation to page sections

-### CSS Styling
-- Universal reset with `*` selector for consistent box sizing and spacing
-- Dark theme base with accent color #c8778f for highlights
-- Flexbox for nav layout and trainer grid for a responsive, neat appearance
-- Sticky navigation bar to keep menu accessible at all times
-- Scroll progress bar fixed at top, growing dynamically as you scroll